DevMountain/react-5-mini/README.md

 Open up `src/ducks/counter.js`.
 Create two new actions - `UNDO` and `REDO`.
 Create the corresponding action creators `undo` and `redo` alongside your other action creators.
 Because we will already have all the data we need on `state`, the actions returned by these action creators only need to have a `type` property.
 Change the `initialState` variable by adding two properties - `futureValues` and `previousValues`, both set to empty arrays.

-Because we changed how `initialState` looks we need to update how we handle existing actions before adding handlers for the new ones.
+Because we changed how `initialState` looks, we need to update how we handle existing actions before adding handlers for the new ones.
 Adjust both the `INCREMENT` and `DECREMENT` cases so that they return an object that looks something like this:
 ```javascript
 {
 	  currentValue: state.currentValue /* + or - */ action.amount